simpleid/simpleid.github.io/_docs/2/modules.md

 ## Enabling and disabling modules    {#enabling}

 Modules that have been installed can be enabled or disabled by editing the `config.php` file.
-The `$config['modules']` configuration option contains an array of modules to be enabled.
+The `modules` setting contains an array of modules to be enabled.
 By editing this array you can select which modules are to be enabled.

 It should be noted that: